|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 During their final 5 months of inpatient rotations on pediatric neurology the residents improve the skills required to lead a team of residents as a ward senior.
 This is monitored closely by the attending.
 They closely supervise the 2nd year residents during their initial 2-3 months on the pediatric neurology inpatient/consult service and are involved in supervising and teaching rotating residents and students.
 They also continue to attend the subspecialty clinics and their continuity clinic during this time.
-One month is spent as a senior resident on an adult neurology consult service with additional adult neurology clinic exposure.
+One month is spent on the adult neurology outpatient services.

 Six months of elective time allows the resident to pursue research or other interests, such as clinical neurophysiology, epilepsy, sleep, neuromuscular disorders, neuroradiology.
 Outside electives are also available in movement disorders, headache, genetic disorders and neuro-oncology.